Indonesian football league system: Pre-Independence

 Since 1914, Indonesia (then still called the Dutch East Indies) had an amateur national football league called Stedenwedstrijden (Dutch East Indies city championship).
-This competition ran in an organized and continuous manner until 1950, organized by the Nederlandsch-Indische Voetbalbond (NIVB) from 1919–1935, then continued by the Nederlandsch-Indische Voetbal Unie (NIVU) from 1936–1948, and finally by the Ikatan Sepak Raga Negara Indonesia Serikat (ISNIS) in 1949–1950.
+This competition ran in an organized and continuous manner until 1950, organized by the Nederlandsch-Indische Voetbalbond (NIVB) from 1919 to 1935, then continued by the Nederlandsch-Indische Voetbal Unie (NIVU) from 1936 to 1948, and finally by the Ikatan Sepak Raga Negara Indonesia Serikat (ISNIS) in 1949–1950.
 Initially exclusive to the Dutch and other European players, by the late 1920s the competition became more inclusive, allowing participation from Bumiputera (indigenous) and Chinese players, though still limited to the elite.
 All members of the Dutch East Indies national football team who played in the 1938 FIFA World Cup came from this league.

-At the same time, in 1930 PSSI was established as a form of resistance against NIVB’s dominance and organized a parallel competition from 1931 to 1943 specifically for Bumiputera players.
+At the same time, in 1930 PSSI was established as a form of resistance against NIVB's dominance and organized a parallel competition from 1931 to 1943 specifically for Bumiputera players.
 This competition later became the precursor of Perserikatan after independence.

-Meanwhile, the Chinese community also held their own competition from 1917–1950, organized by the Comité Kampioenswedstrijden Tiong Hoa (CKTH) since 1927, and then by the Hwa Nan Voetbalbond (HNVB) from 1930–1950.
+Meanwhile, the Chinese community also held their own competition from 1917 to 1950, organized by the Comité Kampioenswedstrijden Tiong Hoa (CKTH) since 1927, and then by the Hwa Nan Voetbalbond (HNVB) from 1930 to 1950.